 - A minimum of 40 clocked hours of direct services with clients.
-Of those 40 direct hours - at least 20 hours must be with clients in the NAU Counseling Clinic (unless otherwise approved per faculty supervisor) - at least 10 hours must be facilitating or co-facilitating group counseling at an off-campus site. - A minimum of 60 clocked hours of indirect service.
+Of those 40 direct hours - at least 20 hours must be with clients in the NAU Counseling Clinic (unless otherwise approved per faculty supervisor) - at least 10 hours must be facilitating or co-facilitating group counseling at an off-campus site.
+These hours may be completed during internship if group opportunities are unavailable at the student's site(s). - A minimum of 60 clocked hours of indirect service.
 These include class meetings, triadic/individual supervision, training at the Practicum site, observing/shadowing other counselors, independent study to prepare case studies or to see clients, attending professional conferences, etc. - On a weekly basis, students must update their direct and indirect hours in the Practicum Hours Log.
 Logs will be signed at the end of each week by the site supervisor.
 Students will upload a PDF version of the signed monthly log and submit it into Canvas by the end of the first week of the following month.
 After the student has completed practicum, the Hours Log Summary Page must be signed by site supervisor and submitted to Canvas.
 Students must have an Hours Log Summary Page reflecting at least 40 direct hours and 100 total hours signed by their site supervisor and submitted into Canvas to receive a passing grade in Practicum. - Download a copy of the Practicum Clinic Manual to give to site supervisor and keep for personal reference. - Submit Final Site Supervisor Surveys into Canvas